Statistics on Unpaid Customer Awards in FINRA Arbitration

 4 With respect to new member firms, in accordance with the standards for admission under the rules governing FINRA’s Membership Application Program, FINRA can presumptively deny a new membership application if the applicant or its associated persons are subject to an unpaid arbitration award.
 See FINRA Rule 1014(a).

-6 If the customer notifies FINRA in writing that he or she does not want to proceed against the inactive firm in FINRA’s forum, the staff deems the customer’s agreement to submit to arbitration rescinded and sends the customer a full refund of any filing fee remitted.
+6 If the customer notifies FINRA in writing that he or she does not want to proceed against the inactive firm or broker in FINRA’s forum, the staff deems the customer’s agreement to submit to arbitration rescinded and sends the customer a full refund of any filing fee remitted.

 7 Because both a firm and an individual who was associated with the firm may be inactive at the time a claim is brought, figures for firms and individuals may overlap.